Jingmingxia/Stat-q30-gc-content/README.md

 # Stat-q30-gc-content

-The script is to stat the q20, q30, gc_content and output fasta file
+The script is to stat the q20, q30, gc_content and output fasta file from the fastq file

 Usage: python $0 input_fq output_fa